timofeysie/merian/README.md

 ...
 ```

+nx serve customer-portal

 ## The Core first then Angular approach fails

+These are notes about the failed core workspace with Angular first approach.

 There are different approaches to creating a workspace.
 Some are tailored to a particular framework, and some are framework agnostic.
 Creating a "core" workspace should make this workspace work for any type of framework.